History of the London School of Samba

 Of the drummers who were founding or early members of our School a remarkable number were amongst the best Samba, Salsa or Jazz musicians in this country at the time – notably João Bosco de Oliveira (Mestre de batería), Robin Jones (who went on to form King Salsa), Roberta Pla (who formed Valdez, the first Salsa band in London), Alan Hayman, Gerry Hunt, Carlos & Pato Fuentes, Dave Patman, Liliana Chachian, German Santana, Hamish Orr, Dawson Miller and Dave Bitelli amongst others.

 LSS played its first official gig at Covent Garden Piazza on April 1st 1984.
 In August 1984, we were the first Samba School to play at the Notting Hill Carnival and introduced Brazilian Carnival to the parade.
 Since then, we have achieved the best results so far for any non-Caribbean band in the Notting Hill Carnival (first place in the Samba category in 2009 and 2006 as well as third place overall).
 For the last five years, we have consistently been in the top ten of all the parading bands in the Notting Hill Carnival.

 Our other major performances over the last 30 years include concerts throughout the UK and Europe.
 We welcome new members to our ranks – join LSS for open access dance and percussion classes in Waterloo every Sunday.

-We have been parading in the Notting Hill Carnival and other parade since 1984.
+We have been parading in the Notting Hill Carnival and another parade since 1984.
 Please find below a full list of our carnival themes.
-Follow the links for more information, photos and overview of that year’s theme.
+Follow the links for more information, photos and an overview of that year’s theme.

 2017 – Sambafari – The Last Safari